Selen-Suyue/Selen-Suyue.github.io/_pages/about.md

 News
 ---------------
-- *My first work on robot learning:[MBA](https://selen-suyue.github.io/MBApage), focusing on object motion information to help robots manipulate*
+- *My first work on robot learning:[MBA](https://selen-suyue.github.io/MBApage), about object motion information for robots manipulate*
 - *I'm in charge of the Research Department for our school's [Microsoft Club](https://github.com/MSC-XDU).
 Feel free to reach out if you'd like to join.*
 - *I have set up a [Personal Blog](https://www.cnblogs.com/SelenBlog), welcome everyone to visit!*